Perfect patties: Where to find London’s best burgers

 The Beaumont, Mayfair

-One of the best steak restaurants in London, The Beaumont has done a good job of priming other cuts of beef to create the perfect burger in time for the national celebration.
+One of the best steak restaurants in London, The Colony Grill Room at The Beaumont has done a good job of priming other cuts of beef to create the perfect cheeseburger.
 Featuring a special blend of three different cuts of beef, each patty is minced with dry aged beef fat served on a bed of 12-hour caramelised onions and topped with two types of cheese.
-Served with shoestring fries, the burger is available on the menu in Gatsby's Room and The Colony Grill for a whole month.
+Served with shoestring fries, the burger is on the menu throughout the year.

 8 Balderton Street, Brown Hart Gardens, W1K 6TF, visit thebeaumont.com